isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2071.md

 Semi-automatic = Operator is largely involved in the process (e.g. place container under nozzles, start the process via switch and transfer container to the next process)
 Fully automatic = Operator ensures settings are correct, minimal mechanical adjustments required

+Cost of equipment capped at $37,500 per unit

 ### Details of Solution

 N.A.